loighic/proofs/HW06_proofs.md

 Problems 6.4 - 6.8 are each worth 20 points, and the whole assignment is worth 100 points.
 Problems that are submitted late will receive 16 points.

-You have to use the conditional introduction rule in 6.7, the negation eliminaton rule in 6.8, and the negation introduction rule in 6.9.
-You will also need to use the reiteration rule in 6.8 and 6.9.
+You have to use the conditional introduction rule in 6.9.

 ---